Who are Camp Pegasus Campers?

 Frustration tolerance and anger management, transitions, anxiety, impulsivity, etc.

 We wish we can help everyone, but our program is not staffed or designed to support children with:

-Significant self-regulation challenges, such as: extreme physical aggression frequent and uncontrolled tantrums a tendency to run away
+Significant self-regulation challenges, such as: extreme physical aggression, frequent and uncontrolled tantrums, or a tendency to elope (run away)

-Extreme preoccupation with internal thoughts (perseveration on ideas/objects to the exclusion of peers or activities)
+Extreme preoccupation with internal thoughts or experiences, perseveration on ideas/objects to the exclusion of focus on peers or activities

 At Camp Pegasus, we must ensure that our groups are successful for the entire group as well as your child.
 Sometimes, a child's developmental needs or coping difficulties greatly impact the group’s functioning.In those cases, we might observe behaviors that are disruptive, oppositional, tantrum, or hurtful.
 Our staff are skilled and diligent in our attempts to resolve these conflicts.
 At times, the resolution for the child cannot be reached in the context of the group setting and we may need to change your child's group placement or discontinue your child’s attendance the program.
 In that situation, we try to recommend alternative therapeutic or camp interventions that may better benefit your child.